RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Search using metadata names**

 By default ES-DE will perform scraper searches based on the game name that has been manually set in the metadata editor, or that has been previously scraped.
-If you prefer to search using the physical file name regardless of such data being available, then disable this option.
+If you prefer to search using the physical filename regardless of such data being available, then disable this option.
 Note that when using TheGamesDB as scraper service for arcade games (MAME and Neo Geo), the short MAME name will always be expanded to the full game name as this scraper service does not support searches using short MAME names.
 In general it's recommended to disable this option if scraping arcade games using ScreenScraper as the MAME short names is much more reliable than using the metadata names.

 **Interactive mode** _(Multi-scraper only)_